mothdotmonster/amber-mono/README.md

 ## Rofi

 `amber-mono.rafi` is a Rofi theme file which creates a dmenu replacement in this color scheme.
-Copy it to `~/.local/share/rofi/themes/` and use rofi-theme-selector to enable it.
+Place it in `~/.local/share/rofi/themes/` and use rofi-theme-selector to enable it.

 ## Pleroma